borisbaldassari/my-ggi-board/README.md

 This is what you get:
 - An Issue per GGI Activity
+- For each Activity, a section to detail your action plans and progres
 - An Issue Board to organise your work
 - A static Dashboard that report your current activity and progress, refreshed overnight by a scheduled pipeline.